isacucho/FnMacAssistant/README.md

 2. Download the newest version of the FnMacAssistant App from [Releases](https://github.com/isacucho/FnMacAssistant/releases) and unzip it. (if you have knowledge on python, you can use the python version by cloning this repository)

 3. You should now have an app called FnMacAssistant on your downloads folder.
 Double-click to open it.

-4. You may get a "Apple could not verify "FnMacAssistant" is free of malware that may harm your Mac or compromise your privacy.".
-That is completely normal, and will hopefully be fixed once my developer account is approved.
-In the meantime, to open the app go to Settings > Privacy & Security, scroll down to the bottom and click on 'Open Anyway'.

-5. Select the Fortnite-XX.XX.ipa (the clean IPA may not work unless manually tweaked), and click the _Download IPA_ button to download it.
+4. Select the Fortnite-XX.XX.ipa (the clean IPA may not work unless manually tweaked), and click the _Download IPA_ button to download it.

-6. Go to sideloadly and sideload the downloaded IPA (the IPA will be saved to your _Downloads_ folder.
+5. Go to sideloadly and sideload the downloaded IPA (the IPA will be saved to your _Downloads_ folder.

-7. Open the Fortnite app.
+6. Open the Fortnite app.
 It should crash after a few seconds.

-8. Return to FnMacAssistant and click on the _Patch App_ button.
+7. Return to FnMacAssistant and click on the _Patch App_ button.
 (This will patch the embedded.mobileprovision to _/Applications/Fortnite.app/Wrapper/FortniteClient-IOS-Shipping.app_, and remove old app if it exists)

-9. Open fortnite and enjoy!
+8. Open fortnite and enjoy!

 <hr/>